pbazard/tutorials/C.md

 unsigned short int total=5;
 ```

-Useful predefined types provided by the standard library `stdint.h` (Typedefs are described later).
+Useful predefined types provided by the standard library `stdint.h` (Typedef are described later but basically a typedef is an alias for an existing datatype).
 For example the type 'int32_t' defined is `_int32_t.h`is simply an `int`but the advantage of using it is that you know immedialtely that it occupies 32 bits or 4 bytes of memory.

 Their usages becomes more obvious if you want to use a 64 bits unsigned integer.
 Instead of declaring `typedef unsigned long long uint64_t` you can simply use the type defined by `uint64_t`